ajhenley/gitbook/your_first_java_program.md

 The computer doesn't think.
 It simply follows the exact instructions you give it.

-This exercise not only teaches you to enter a program but also to correctly execute the program.
+This exercise not only teaches you to enter a program but also to also correctly execute that program.

 ###Let's get started...
-Open Eclipse, create a Java Project called MyFirstJavaProgram.
+Open Eclipse.
+Create a Java Project called MyFirstJavaProgram.
 Now create a new class named HelloWorld.
-In this class, type the following code.It is important to enter the code exactly as written, including capitalization and indendation.
+In this class, type the following code.
+It is important to enter the code exactly as written, including capitalization and indentation.
 I'll explain it line by line.

 ```java
 public class HelloWorld